cp-bg-bench-anon/cp-bg-bench/README.md

 ## Reproducibility notes

-The aggregated well-level embeddings (`evals/data/*.h5ad`, ~16 GB) and the 36 trained encoder checkpoints are not committed; download URLs and instructions are in the manuscript's data-availability statement.
+The aggregated well-level embeddings (`evals/data/*.h5ad`, ~16 GB) and the 36 trained encoder checkpoints are available at https://huggingface.co/datasets/cp-bg-bench-anon/reproducibility.
 Once those are in place, the four combined notebooks reproduce every manuscript figure end-to-end from committed CSVs and h5ads in seconds-to-minutes.